Photos courtesy of Margaret Hiller, Sherry Christensen, Chuck Hutchinson and MD of Wainwright

 As the Grand Trunk Pacific Railway made its way across the prairies in 1907, it was met with the challenge of crossing the Battle River Valley.
 The train trestle bridge, just northwest of Wainwright, was first used in January 1909 and remains the second largest train trestle bridge in Canada, behind the Lethbridge Viaduct.
 There’s a rest area and lookout site overlooking the verdant valley surrounding the trestle where you can enjoy the view and, if you time it right, watch the trains cross the bridge.
 It’s a terrific spot for pictures and is frequented by local photographers for the beautiful landscape or as a made-in-Alberta backdrop for family photos and wedding portraits.

-The Town of Wainwright is located 206 kilometres or just under three hours southeast of Edmonton, and 69 kilometres west of the Alberta-Saskatchewan border.
+The Town of Wainwright is located southeast of Edmonton, and only 69 kilometres west of the Alberta-Saskatchewan border.
 Highway 41, once known as Buffalo Trail, runs north to south east of the community.
-As of 2016 statistics, 6,270 people live in Wainwright, embracing the town’s relaxed, rural lifestyle.
+Residents embrace the town’s relaxed, rural lifestyle.
 Surrounded by farmland, and with three lakeside campgrounds within a short drive, Wainwright provides an excellent quality of life in a friendly, unhurried environment.

 You will find all the essential services and amenities for modern living here.
-The community has three active school divisions, with five schools, including public and Catholic elementary and junior/senior high schools, as well as French education and an outreach centre.
+The community has three active school divisions, as well as, French education and an outreach centre.
 Adult learners can take courses through the community’s continued education or at the nearby campuses for Lakeland College in Vermilion or Lloydminster.
 The area is also known for the local Wainwright Canadian Forces base and Canadian Manoeuvre Training Centre, with active chapters of the Sea and Army Cadets for youth.

 There are plenty of recreational options at the local facilities.
 The Wainwright and District Communiplex houses a swimming pool, fitness centre, racquet ball courts, and dance studio, while the Peace Memorial Multiplex offers two NHL-sized rinks, an indoor walking and running track, as well as a children’s play area.
 The local golf club features 18 holes and in town there are plentiful parks and playgrounds, as well as spaces for sports like soccer, tennis, football, and baseball.